Kitchen Coffee Station

 That was when I decided to use plastic coated hooks that I already owned, to screw into the cabinet from underneath!
 I love how it turned out!
 I spaced them so that I could fit larger mugs and smaller cups as well.

-I put the contact paper that coordinates with the rest of my kitchen on the baking station when I first assembled it.
+I put the contact paper that coordinates with the rest of my kitchen on the baking station when I first assembled it. *Remember that this area is going to get a lot of use, and be sure to have a surface that is easy to wipe off.
 In the gray cabinet are supplies for making hot chocolate/ hot cocoa, an assortment of tea, honey, and more k-cups among other things.
 I repurposed a cupcake holder to hold the k-cups on top of my wooden piano shaped cheese board.
+I like how the cupcake holder displays the coffee cups.

 This is my favorite spot in the kitchen.
 I love how it turned out.